Dato’ Dr Tan Kai Chah

 Mr Tugolukov has over 20 years of rich entrepreneurial background in various businesses.
 Under his management, several sizeable holdings were created, including one of Russia’s largest power machine-building companies – PJSC EMAlliance.
 He is currently involved in industries such as agriculture, healthcare and real estate development.
 Having established a successful track record in the business field, Mr Tugolukov became an Honorary Business Representative of Enterprise Singapore in Russia.

 Mr Tugolukov was appointed as Non-Executive Director of AAMG on 3 June 2013 and is also a member of the Nomination and Remuneration Committee.

 Ms Jeslyn Jacques Wee Kian Leong

-Ms Jeslyn Leong is a Fellow of the Association of Chartered Certified Accountants (United Kingdom) with 24 years of extensive experience in the field of corporate finance, which included tenure as a Financial Accountant of Teys Australia Pty Ltd, Australia’s leading beef processor and exporter.
+Ms Jeslyn Leong holds a professional body qualification with Association of Chartered Certified Accountants (United Kingdom).
+She has more than 26 years of extensive experience in the field of corporate finance, which included tenure as a Financial Accountant of Teys Australia Pty Ltd, Australia’s leading beef processor and exporter.

 She is currently an Accountant with Orrcon Steel, a wholly-owned subsidiary of BlueScope Steel Limited (listed on ASX), a leading Australian distributor and manufacturer of steel, tubes and pipes.
 In this role, she obtained extensive experience in manufacturing management.
 She is currently an Independent Director of Botanical Services Pty Ltd, a property management company in Australia.